oh-lang/oh/wishlist.md

 `a_mutating_method_(m;, x: int_): str_` becomes `;;a_mutating_method_(x: int_): str_`,
 or `..one_temporary_method_()` for a method on a temporary `m`, i.e., `one_temporary_method_(m.)`.
 Inside an instance method definition, you can use `m` to refer to the class instance, regardless of how it was defined.
-You also use `m the_variable_name` to refer to a field `the_variable_name` defined on the class inside any methods.
+You must use `m the_variable_name` to refer to a field `the_variable_name` defined on the class inside any methods.